Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     identify["array value"] = value1
     ```

-##### prepend/append
+##### `prepend` and `append`

 - `append` appends a value or values to a user property array.
 - `prepend` prepends a value or values to a user property.

 If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are added.
 If the user property has an existing value and it's not a list, it's converted into a list with the new value added.

 !!!note

-    `prepend` and `append` don't check for duplicates.
-Use `preInsert` and `postInsert` instead.
+    `append` and `prepend` doesn't check for duplicates.
+Please see `preInsert` and `postInsert` for that.

 === "Java"